NoozAbooz/mcpi-reborn-extended/README.md

 # MCPI++ Source Code

 The `main` branch is for hosting the apt repo and debs.
-This branch is for the source code used to compile the modded Appimages (a custom script is used for converting the Appimages to debs and publishing them).
+This branch is for the source code used to compile the modded debs.

 ## Compiling
 ### Depends
 - Debian-based build enviroment (or Docker if you don't have one)
 - git